dundarr/OWIN-WebAPI-Service/README.md

 If you're getting `Error 1053: The service did not respond to the start or control request in a timely fashion.` there is a good chance you don't have the right version of the .NET framework installed.
 Remember: OWIN and WebAPI 2 require .NET 4.5 or a more recent version of the framework to be installed.

+### Help -- I'm getting Error 5 Access Denied when trying to start the service

+I solved this adding permissions to bin folder for "LOCAL SERVICE" windows account.